 A good blog will keep you up-to-date with the latest trends while increasing your knowledge on a particular topic.

 It will offer advice, tips, inspiration and more.
 For someone looking to live a cruelty-free, sustainable life, or someone starting a vegan diet, a good blog like the ones listed below can be a game changer on how you live your life, especially now that many of them keep you connected and inspired through channels like Instagram and YouTube too.
-We’ve done the research and hand-picked our favourite 13 vegan bloggers that encourage us to keep living cruelty-free, so we hope they can inspire you, too.
+We’ve done the research and picked some of our favourite vegan bloggers that encourage us to keep living cruelty-free, so we hope they can inspire you, too.

 1. Peter Siddle